hbr/albatross/ocaml/albalib/builder.md

+# Function Abstraction `\ (x: A) (y: B) ... : RT := exp`

+Variables can be typed or untyped, the return is optional.

+The function abstraction can be applied to arguments

+    (\ x y ... := exp) a b ...

+We have an expected type `E` for the result of the lambda abstraction applied to its arguments.
+The expected type has a signature `all .... : .`.

+We split the formal arguments in 2 parts:

+- nargs: corresponding to the explicit arguments a b ...

+- margs: remaining formal arguments

+There might be more actual arguments than formal arguments.
+In that case `nargs` is equal to the number of formal arguments and `margs = 0`.

+The first nargs must not contain any inferable type or type constructor variable. (=> error message).
+There is a one-to-one correspondence between `nargs` formal arguments and the actual arguments.
+All `nargs` formal arguments must be explicit.

+For the remaining `margs` formal arguments we do the following:

+- untyped argument: use the corresponding type from the signature of `E`

+- typed argument: use the specified type

 # Function type "all (x: A) (y: B)  ... : RT"

 - Variables can be untyped, the return type must be given.